aws-samples/amazon-sagemaker-clip-search/README.md

 1. Open [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html).
 This can be done for existing users or while creating new ones.
 For a detailed how-to set up SageMaker Studio go [here](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html).
 2. Create an [Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
 All the files generated in this example solution are stored in S3.
 3. Set up an [OpenSearch service cluster](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html).
 For instructions, see Creating and Managing Amazon OpenSearch Service Domains.
 You can also use the [CloudFormation template](./opensearch.yml) provided within the Git repository.
+Before deploying the CloudFormation template, you need to create service-linked role by running `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` in your AWS account.

 #### II.
 Run the workflow